Woodgun/TheDistanceComponents/ReadMe-TDCContentLoading.md

 ## Getting Started

+*This set up was inspired by [Martin Richter's excellent blog series about MVVM in iOS using ReactiveCocoa](http://www.martinrichter.net/)*

-TDCContentLoading is based around a ViewModel object: [`ContentLoadingViewModel`]().
+TDCContentLoading is based around a ViewModel object: [`ContentLoadingViewModel`](http://thedistance.github.io/TheDistanceComponents/TDCContentLoading/Classes/ContentLoadingViewModel.html).
 The definition might appear convoluted at first glance, however asynchronous loading becomes very trivial if you just subclasses the necesseary methods:

 0. Define the type of content you will be loading: